dannysepler/refactoring-workshop/2_sed/README.md

 ```

 How fast was that?
 This is especially powerful in a large file with unknown quantities of things to rename!

+## `sed` is complicated.
+That's okay!

+When using `sed` it can be overwhelming how many options are available.
+The linked
+tutorial is [huuuuuge](https://www.grymoire.com/Unix/Sed.html)!
+Don't let this
+overwhelm you.
+Nobody knows all of `sed`.
+(And if someone does, ... ew.)

+The important thing with `sed` is realizing that you're doing something manual over
+and over, where a command can do it for you.

+If you're doing any of the following, I hope a red flag pops up!

+- renaming a variable across a folder
+- changing a function call
+- removing a line that matches a given pattern
+- upgrading syntax when bumping some dependency